Ice climbing in Iceland is an amazing adventure like no other! From costs to tours, this is all the advice & information you need before you go

 Climbing with Iceland Mountain Guides

-In the car park to Sólheimajökull I met Pete from Iceland Mountain Guides, my guide for the day and the guy literally showing me the ropes to ice climbing in Iceland.
+In the car park to Sólheimajökull I met Pete from Iceland Mountain Guides, my guide for the day and the guy literally showing me the ropes to ice climbing.

 As we kitted up he asked me why I was in Iceland, and I told him I wanted to do something completely new and to challenge myself.
 He had a wry smile as if to suggest that the day would be a challenge.